MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Triggers.md

 > [!NOTE]
 >
-> * The `OnIntent` trigger enables you to handle the `recognizedIntent` event.
+> * The `OnIntent` trigger lets you handle the `recognizedIntent` event.
 The `recognizedIntent` event is raised by the [recognizer][8].
 All of the Bot Framework SDK built-in recognizers emit this event when they successfully identify a user _input_ so that your bot can respond appropriately.
-> * Use the `OnUnknownIntent` trigger to catch and respond when a `recognizedIntent` event was not caught and handled by any of the other triggers. <!--This is especially helpful to capture and handle cases where your dialog wishes to participate in consultation.-->
+> * Use the `OnUnknownIntent` trigger to catch and respond when a `recognizedIntent` event isn't caught and handled by any of the other triggers. <!--This is especially helpful to capture and handle cases where your dialog wishes to participate in consultation.-->

 ``` C#
 // Create the root dialog as an Adaptive dialog.